hype-app/gestpay-api/source/includes/_models_3ds20_details.md

 ```

-`3ds20Container`'s fields are used from 3ds server to establish if the transaction could be a fraud and require or not the SCA.
+`threeDsContainer`'s fields are used from 3ds server to establish if the transaction could be a fraud and require or not the SCA.

 The JSON example can be found [here](#3ds-details-json)